Human biology: Typical human attributes

 The key aspects of human biology are those ways in which humans are substantially different from other mammals.

 Humans have a very large brain in a head that is very large for the size of the animal.
 This large brain has enabled a range of unique attributes including the development of complex languages and the ability to make and use a complex range of tools.

 The upright stance and bipedal locomotion is not unique to humans but humans are the only species to rely almost exclusively on this mode of locomotion.
 This has resulted in significant changes in the structure of the skeleton including the articulation of the pelvis and the femur and in the articulation of the head.

 In comparison with most other mammals, humans are very long lived with an average age at death in the developed world of nearly 80 years old.
 Humans also have the longest childhood of any mammal with sexual maturity taking 12 to 16 years on average to be completed.

 Humans lack fur.
-Although there is a residual covering of fine hair, which may be more developed in some men, and localised hair covering on the head, axillary and pubic regions, in terms of protection from cold, humans are almost naked.
+Although there is a residual covering of fine hair, which may be more developed in some people, and localised hair covering on the head, axillary and pubic regions, in terms of protection from cold, humans are almost naked.
 The reason for this development is still much debated.

 The human eye can see objects in colour but is not well adapted to low light conditions.
 The sense of smell and of taste are present but are relatively inferior to a wide range of other mammals.
 Human hearing is efficient but lacks the acuity of some other mammals.
 Similarly human sense of touch is well developed especially in the hands where dextrous tasks are performed but the sensitivity is still significantly less than in other animals, particularly those equipped with sensory bristles such as cats.